 Choose Winner Criteria

-Send the combinations to all your recipients at once if you have a small list or if you're testing Send time.
-With other variables or a large list, send your test combinations to a percentage of your recipients, and send the winning combination to your remaining recipients
+Send the combinations to all your recipients at once if you have a small audience or if you're testing Send time.
+With other variables or a large audience, send your test combinations to a percentage of your recipients, and send the winning combination to your remaining recipients